csstools/postcss-plugins-directory/README.md

 - [`OSI` approved license](https://opensource.org/licenses/alphabetical)
 - package version greater than `1.0.0`

+## Requirements from plugin forks :

+Forking plugins is a normal and essential part of a decentralized ecosystem of plugins.
+We only require that forks try to avoid confusion between themselves and the original plugin.

+- same as for regular plugins
+- repository link must be specific to your fork
+- homepage link must be specific to your fork

+Incorrect forks are blocked through a code change in our scripts.
+If you corrected the issue and want to be included please open an issue.

 ## Request removal from the directory :

 If you do not want your plugin to be included, please let us know.